elaInnovation/ELA-Microservices/README.md

 But if you are not familiar with Microsoft technologes, you can use the favorite langage among the one compatible with [gRPC][here_grpc_langage].
 You will find the gRPC interface for each service in our associated repository on Github elaGrpcMicroservice.

+## Microservice Description
+For each service provided by ELA innovation, we will give you a complete description associated to the service and how to interract with it on client side.
+For more information, you can follow the different links:
+- Bluetooth Base Description
+- Wirepas Base Description

 ### API Description
 Here we are, you can find all information relative to each service by following the different link below according to the module you want interract with.
-- Bluetoot Base
+- API Bluetoot Base
-- Wirepas Base
+- API Wirepas Base

 [here_ela_website]: https://elainnovation.com